google/googletest/CONTRIBUTING.md

 ## Are you a Googler?

-If you are a Googler, please make an attempt to submit an internal change rather than a GitHub Pull Request.
-If you are not able to submit an internal change a PR is acceptable as an alternative.
+If you are a Googler, please make an attempt to submit an internal contribution rather than a GitHub Pull Request.
+If you are not able to submit internally, a PR is acceptable as an alternative.

 ## Contributing A Patch